 George: Now Bert, if we want to talk reasonably, let's leave God and the saints out of it, because the name of God is used as a pretext and justification by all those who want to deceive and oppress their fellow men.
 Kings say God gave them the right to reign, and when two kings contest the same country, both say they have been sent by God.
 God is always on the side of those who have most soldiers and the best weapons.
 The property owner, the profiteer, the monopolist, all speak of God.
-And the catholic, protestant, Jewish and Turkish priests and ministers each say they are God's representative, and in the name of God make war on each other and try to feather their own nests.
-No one bothers about the poor.
+And the catholic, protestant, Jewish and Turkish priests and ministers each say they are God's representative, and in the name of be expelled after a short time by the Italian Consul.
+Working his passage on a French ship he finally landed at Marseille after being systematically refused entry into Syria, Turkey and Italy.
+From Marseille he made his way to Geneva where he helped Kropotkin to produce La Revolte.
+Expelled from Switzerland Malatesta worked for a while in Romania before traveling to London, via France and Belgium, where he arrived towards the end of 1880.
+In London he worked as an ice-cream seller and later as a mechanic, a trade he was to return to several times in later life.
+While in London he participated in the 1881 congress of the International which gave birth to the Anarchist International.